 - You can now test your trigger.

-Part 3: Build your Action
+Part 4: Build your Action

 An "action" in Zapier is where the information pulled from the trigger is received.
 There are a number of Action Apps that may be triggered through Zapier.
 Click here to see Zappiers apps.

-Search the app event box to find the app you wish to connect your trigger to.
+- Search the app event box to find the app you wish to connect your trigger to.

 - From here, the steps will vary based on the app that you are connecting.

-- Follow the steps in Zappier to connect your app and test your trigger.
+- Follow the steps in Zappier to connect your app and "Test" your trigger.

-After you have successfully tested your action, you will need to Publish your Zap
+- After you have successfully tested your action, you will need to "Publish" your Zap

 - You can use this tool for SalesRabbit in relation to CRMs and other tools you use to enhance your business and improve efficiency.